Honey Facts

 Never spoils

-May crystallize – sit in warm water (never microwave)
+May crystallize – sit in warm water (never microwave honey)

 Store at room temperature